ygame11092017/ykit-wiki/ios/README.md

 ![](Images/addFacebookID.png)

    - Add file YKitConfig.plist to your root project (The current YKitConfig.plist in SDK folder is an example file.
-Remember to use YKitConfig.plist sent  Mr.Huy)
+Remember to use the YKitConfig.plist which is sent by YGame Corp)

 #### 1.3.
 Setup Code